ukersn/Potion-Craft-Save-File-Error-Fixer-Editor/README.md

 At this point, you can try launching the game to see if your save has been successfully repaired.
 If successful, continue playing the game.

+**If after the repair prompt ends, loading the save file and entering the game still results in the same problem, it's possible that Steam's cloud save has overwritten the repaired save file.
+In this case, try temporarily disabling Steam cloud saves, then repair the save file again, and then enter the game.**

 ## Additional Features (If you want to do more than just repair game saves)

 Use command line for operations.